The Star-News (Chula Vista, California)

-The Star-News is a community newspaper in Southern California.
+The Star-News is a community newspaper in Southern California, United States.
 It serves the cities of Chula Vista, Bonita, Eastlake, Otay Ranch and National City.

-The Star-News was founded after a merger with the Chula Vista Star, founded in 1918, and National City News, founded in 1882.
-The paper publishes Neighbors, a free circular for the master-planned Otay Ranch and Eastlake communities of Chula Vista.
+It was founded through the merger of the Chula Vista Star and National City News.
 The Star-News used to serve the city of Imperial Beach but stopped in 1995.
 Imperial Beach Eagle & Times would later serve Imperial Beach.